Cherokee (Ray Noble song)

 "Cherokee" (also known as "Cherokee (Indian Love Song)") is a jazz standard written by the British composer and band leader Ray Noble and published in 1938.
 It is the first of five movements in Noble's "Indian Suite" (Cherokee, Comanche War Dance, Iroquois, Seminole, and Sioux Sue).
+Due to the tune incorporating many of the chords most commonly used in jazz and the multiple key transitions of the B-section, the tune is often recommended by tutors as a core standard to learn early on in a jazz pupil's development.
+Notably, Charlie Parker learned the tune in his early days in all 12 keys as a training exercise.

 Structure

 The composition has a 64-bar AABA construction.
 The A-section harmony is straightforward by the standards of 1930s songs, but the B-section is more sophisticated.
 This is because "it cadences (via ii-7–V7–I progressions) into the keys of B Major, A Major and G Major before moving toward the B♭ tonic."

 Recordings

 "Cherokee" has been recorded over the years by many jazz musicians and singers.
 Charlie Barnet and His Orchestra's 1939 version reached No. 15 on the pop charts; he later re-recorded it in Hi Fi stereo for Everest Records in 1958.
-It was later recorded by Charlie Parker, the Count Basie Orchestra, Duke Ellington, Sarah Vaughan (1955), Dakota Staton (1958), Art Tatum and Keely Smith.
-The song has also been covered as an instrumental by Biréli Lagrène, Bud Powell (1950), Clifford Brown, Don Byas, Stan Getz, Lionel Hampton, Harry James, Christian McBride, Chet Atkins, Kamasi Washington on his album The Epic (2015), and by Johnny Smith on his album Moonlight in Vermont.
+It was later recorded by Charlie Parker (1945), the Count Basie Orchestra (1939), Duke Ellington (1951), Sarah Vaughan (1955), Dakota Staton (1958), Art Tatum (1954), and Keely Smith.
+The song has also been covered as an instrumental by Biréli Lagrène, Bud Powell (1950), Clifford Brown, Don Byas, Stan Getz, Lionel Hampton, Joe Harriott, Ahmad Jamal, Harry James, Wynton Marsalis, Christian McBride, Chet Atkins, Kamasi Washington on his album The Epic (2015), and by Johnny Smith on his album Moonlight in Vermont.

-The difficulty of improvising on the harmony of the B-section meant that many early soloists avoided improvising during it.
+The difficulty of improvising on the harmony of the B-section meant that many early soloists avoided doing so.